Integral filtered Sen theory and applications: Abstract

 \section{Abstract}

 { We study Nygaard-, conjugate-, and Hodge filtrations on the many variants of Breuil--Kisin modules associated to integral semi-stable Galois representations.
-This leads to an integral filtered Sen theory, which is closely related to prismatic $F$-crystals and Hodge--Tate crystals.
-As an application, when the base field is unramified and when considering crystalline representations, we obtain vanishing and torsion bound results on graded of the integral Hodge filtration.
-Our explicit methods also recover results of Gee--Kisin and Bhatt--Gee--Kisin concerning the mod $p$ Hodge filtration. }
+This leads to an integral Sen operator satisfying certain ``$1$-degree shrinking" on the increasing conjugate filtration, and (in special cases) a mod $p$ Sen operator satisfying certain ``$p$-degree shrinking".
+These constructions are related with prismatic $F$-crystals, Hodge--Tate crystals and $F$-gauges, and have explicit relations with classical (non-prismatic) operators.
+As applications, we obtain vanishing and torsion bound results on graded of the integral Hodge filtration; our explicit methods also recover results of Gee--Kisin and Bhatt--Gee--Kisin concerning the mod $p$ Hodge filtrations and Frobenius structures. }